DZetko/Xml/README.md

 #Xml by DZetko
-Simple XML parser library for C#.
+Simple but powerful XML parser library for C#.

 ##Download and installation
 Download can be performed using NuGet Package Manager Console built into Visual Studio.
 Just type in **Install-Package 'DZetko.Xml'** and hit enter.